- Andy Shaffer, Mayor

 The remoteness of Rangely has its challenges but we are blessed to be surrounded by acres of BLM land for outdoor recreational activities, the Kenney Reservoir is a summertime hotspot for boating, fishing, swimming and picnic activities.
 We have a wonderful golf course, rodeo grounds and a state of the art Recreation District with all the bells and whistles you would find in a larger city.
 I am proud to call Rangely my home and to serve the community as a member of the Board of Trustees.

-The Rangely Town Council meets on the 2nd & 4th Tuesdays of each month at 7:00 pm in the Council Chambers.
+The Rangely Town Council meets the 2nd & 4th Tuesday of each month at 7:00 pm in the Council Chambers.
+Rescheduling and cancellations will be posted under the Council Meeting/Board Packet page when necessary as well as on social media.